robinmordasiewicz/fortinet-secops-customer-simulation/docs/challenges.md

 # Top Three Challenges

-> What are the top three challenges faced by the security teams?
-What are the top three investment priorities that will help them overcome these security challenges?
+> What are the top three challenges faced by the security teams ?
+> What are the top three investment priorities that will help overcome security challenges ?

 ## The top three challenges faced by security teams are: